-If you are getting divorced or thinking of getting divorced, you should consult with an accountant or tax expert.
-The following are some of the issues involved with your taxes when getting a divorce.
+If you are getting divorced or thinking of getting divorced, in addition to hiring a divorce attorney, you should consult with an accountant or tax expert.
+Here are some of the tax issues involved with a divorce.

-Please “like” us on Facebook to get important industry news, tips and articles.
+Please like us on Facebook to get important legal news, tips and articles: www.facebook.com/BadanesLawOffice.